Singularities in positive characteristic, stratification and simplification of the singular locus: Elimination via universal invariants

 \

-This section is organized as follows: In \ref{Motivation} we discuss the motivation for using elimination (see Example \ref{Example2} for more details); universal elimination algebras are defined in \ref{par61}, and their relation to differential operators is described in \ref{pdiffop}; finally, in Theorem \ref{elimRamMult} we explain how these universal invariants specialize to the particular case that we are interested in.
+This section is organized as follows: in \ref{Motivation} we discuss the motivation for using elimination (see Example \ref{Example2} for more details); universal elimination algebras are defined in \ref{par61}, and their relation to differential operators is described in \ref{pdiffop}.
+Finally, in Theorem \ref{elimRamMult} we explain how these universal invariants specialize to provide information on Rees algebras.

 \begin{Paragraph} {\rm Assume that $S$ is a regular ring containing a field $k$.
 Let and denote by $\Upsilon_n$ the set of points in $\{f(Z)=0\}$ with multiplicity $n$.
 The natural inclusion $S\subset S[Z]$ induces a smooth morphism $\beta$, and a finite restriction $\overline{\beta}$,